 INVESTOR RELATIONS departments of publicly traded companies will often have a website with SEC filings, annual reports, presentations (including earnings calls), and press releases.
 This is an excellent starting place when researching a company.
 Find the investor relations website by searching the internet with the company name and the phrase "investor relations".

-Narrow your search results to specific types of content.
+Use the Search Builder to focus your results by company, date, types of sources (e.g. Top Business News or press wires), length (WC = word count), and topic.
 For example, set the subject to Transcript to filter for earnings call transcripts and interviews.

 Below are some guidelines for creating a targeted search in Factiva which will allow you to weed out extraneous results.

 |For Articles Containing

 |Both the word Tesla and the exact phrase autonomous vehicles.